 Maximum value of shares.
 Share options are typically granted at an exercise price that is equal to or over the shares' face value.
-The SEBI ESOP Guidelines restrict the grant of options to non-employees, promoters and directors and shareholder approval may be necessary in some circumstances (see Question 4, ESOP: Main characteristics).
+The SEBI ESOP guidelines restrict the grant of options to nonemployees, promoters and directors and shareholder approval may be necessary in some circumstances.
 If the option exercise price is to be lower than the face value of shares, government approval may be necessary.

-The face value of the shares to be allotted under the ESOP by a listed company to non-resident employees cannot exceed 5% of the paid-up capital of the issuing company when an Indian company issues options or shares to employees abroad (either direct employees or employees of a joint venture or wholly-owned subsidiary) (Foreign Exchange Management (Transfer or issue of security by a person resident outside India) Regulations 2000).
+The face value of the shares to be allotted under the ESOP by a listed company to non-resident employees cannot exceed 5% of the paid-up capital of the issuing company when an Indian company issues options or shares to employees outside India (either direct employees or employees of a joint venture or wholly-owned subsidiary) (Foreign Exchange Management (Transfer or issue of security by a person resident outside India) Regulations 2000).